AyoungYa/scenarios/python/challenge-statistical-fruits/step1.md

 ## Requirements

 - If the number of baskets is 0, return an empty list.
-- The returned results must be sorted by weight from largest to smallest.
+- The return results must be in descending order of weight.